simple-sympathy

 Sympathy poems are expressive and profound.
-They may be the perfect thing to help you express your heart in a letter or at a memorial service.
-Some of the most cherished memorial poetry can be found here, whether you are looking for a poem to include in an obituary or for a funeral reading.
+They may be the perfect thing to help you express your heart in a letter, on a sympathy card or along with a sympathy gift.

-These are free sympathy poems, you may print and give away as many as you like.
-Print sympathy poems onto nice card stock or stationary and insert into a greeting card.
-You can also use them to make a special handmade gifts or scrapbook pages.
+These are poems can be used in a variety of ways to comfort and support a grieving loved one.
+Print sympathy poems onto nice card stock or stationery and insert into a sympathy card.
+You can also use them to make a special handmade gift or scrapbook page.

 More Poems: